-Working out a sore and swollen knee with osteoarthritis (OA) may feel like the last thing you want to do, but there are plenty of reasons to stay active.
-In fact, it's not only safe but beneficial to regularly move arthritic knees.
-Follow the techniques below to safely strengthen and stretch knees affected by OA.
+When you're dealing with osteoarthritis (OA) of the knee, exercising may feel like the last thing you want to do.
+But there are plenty of reasons to stay active.
+In fact, it's not only safe, but beneficial to regularly move arthritic knees.

 Best Exercises for Knee Osteoarthritis

 - Lie on your back in bed or on the floor.

 - Interlace your fingers behind your right thigh.